ExpDev-mul/JSON-to-CSV/README.md

 - ⚙️ **Customizable Separator**: Allows customization of the separator used for nested keys.
 - 🚨 **Error Handling**: Provides meaningful error messages for invalid or empty JSON files.
 - 🆘 **About Command**: Displays information about the tool and its usage.
+- 🧪 **Unit Tests**: Includes tests for the data transformation logic.

 ---